 Bone grafting can repair implant sites with inadequate bone structure due to previous extractions, gum disease or injuries.
 The bone is either obtained from a tissue bank or your own bone is taken from the jaw, hip or tibia (below the knee.)
 Sinus bone grafts are also performed to replace bone in the posterior upper jaw.
 In addition, special membranes may be utilized that dissolve under the gum and protect the bone graft and encourage bone regeneration.
 This is called guided bone regeneration or guided tissue regeneration.

 Major bone grafts are typically performed to repair defects of the jaws.
 These defects may arise as a result of traumatic injuries, tumor surgery, or congenital defects.
 Large defects are repaired using the patient’s own bone.
+Major bone grafting would not be done in a dental office but rather in a team approach with a medical surgeon.

 Sinus Lift Procedure